Free tool

 Should I include the exact amount in a repayment reminder?

 Yes.
 Including the exact amount prevents confusion and keeps the message factual.
-If the amount came from a shared bill, calculate the split first so your reminder is based on a clear number.
+If the amount came from one shared bill, use the Split Expense Calculator first.
+If the amount comes from several roommate bills, use the Roommate Bill Split Calculator first.

 Can You Owe Me write repayment reminders for me?